doodison/JFT_ADS_Thesis/README.md

 # JFT_ADS_Thesis
 **Including python file and notebook used to investigate the impact of contact on the homogeneity of language features.
 Script has been run using the notebook, hence it is advised to run the notebook.**

+To run the Notebook, no changes need to be made.
+The Python file requires the below functions to be used by the user.

 When running the Notebook, the script will run as completed in the research.
 The python file does not include specific experiments or visualisation, but instead offers a method for a researcher to call the functions themselves with certain parameters.
 A guide to these functions is presented below: